“Ordinary riches can be stolen, real riches cannot. In your soul are infinitely precious things that cannot be taken away from you.” —Oscar Wilde

 4. Spend time with people who love you for who you are, support you and aren’t jealous of your aspirations and/or success.
 In other words, be around people who have their own lives and dreams to chase and desire to create a more fulfilling life for themselves as well.

 5. Identify your strengths – build upon them.
 As writers are constantly reminded, write about what you know.
-Well, focus on what you do well and develop those muscles, build upon what is working for you already.
+Focus on what you do well and develop those muscles, build upon what is working for you already.

 6. Set goals for yourself and devise a plan on how to achieve them.
 Then follow through.